francescomalatesta/weekend-learning/README.md

   - **_Beginner Overview on ReactJS_**: *React is a JavaScript library for creating user interfaces by Facebook and Instagram.
 Many people choose to think of React as the V in MVC.
 ReactJS was born to building large applications with data that changes over time.
 The Facebook Getting Started is great to begin [Facebook Getting Started](https://facebook.github.io/react/docs/getting-started.html).
 Also [Facebook Guides](https://facebook.github.io/react/docs/why-react.html) are great*;
   - **_ReactJS How To_**: *ReactJS is just a "UI Components builder", but it alone is useless.
 A great resource to study his ecosystem is [Pete Hunt's ReactJS How To](https://github.com/petehunt/react-howto)*;
   - **_Build your First ReactJS App_**: *Egghead created a lot of valid basic ReactJS tutorials.
 One of these is [Build your first ReactJS App](https://egghead.io/series/build-your-first-react-js-application)*;
+  - **_Container and Presentational Components_**: *building applications with React means building components.
+While studying them, I have found a really [nice article about the difference between Container and Presentational components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.ybr0faqoi).
+As a weekend activity, you could study this principle and apply it on a simple starting project*;

 #### Tools